SeleniumAutoShop/MixCloud_Play_Generator/README.md

 ## Getting Started
 -This will work with or without a Proxy
-***Using a Proxy is strongly recommended for without one your IP can be blocked by MixCloud after a while***
+***Using a Proxy is strongly recommended for without one your IP can be BLOCKED by MixCloud after a while***
 -VPNs will also do the trick.
 Just make sure the Proxy option is turned off inside the script if you have a VPN turned on (Proxy option is off by default)
 -A rotating Proxy works better, you can also manually change the VPN location from time to time